How do I write a compelling biography?

 Getting Feedback

-- Beta readers (friends, family, or colleagues who represent your target audience)
+• Beta readers (friends, family, or anyone who represents your target audience)

 Step 6: Publishing and Sharing the Biography